Hilbert's axioms: Hilbert's discarded axiom

+This statement is also known as Pasch's theorem.

-E.H.
-Moore and R.L.
-Moore independently proved that this axiom is redundant, and the former published this result in an article appearing in the Transactions of the American Mathematical Society in 1902.
+E. H. Moore and R. L. Moore independently proved that this axiom is redundant, and the former published this result in an article appearing in the Transactions of the American Mathematical Society in 1902.

-Before this, the axiom now listed as II.4. was numbered II.5.
+Before this, Pasch's axiom, now listed as II.4, was numbered II.5.

 Editions and translations of Grundlagen der Geometrie

 The original monograph, based on his own lectures, was organized and written by Hilbert for a memorial address given in 1899.
 This was quickly followed by a French translation, in which Hilbert added V.2, the Completeness Axiom.
 An English translation, authorized by Hilbert, was made by E.J.
 Townsend and copyrighted in 1902.
 This translation incorporated the changes made in the French translation and so is considered to be a translation of the 2nd edition.
 Hilbert continued to make changes in the text and several editions appeared in German.
 The 7th edition was the last to appear in Hilbert's lifetime.
 In the Preface of this edition Hilbert wrote: